connexcs/docs/docs/user-space-db.md

 ![alt text][user-space-img-4]

-1. Edit the details in the dialog box, same as creating a new datastore.
+1. Edit the details in the dialog box, like creating a new datastore.
 2. Click the **`Save`** button.

 ![alt text][user-space-img-5]

 ## Searching Text Fields

-You can search the _Area_ and _Key_ from the given search text fields using the search box at the top right:
+You can search the _Area_ and _Key_ from the search text fields using the search box at the top right.

 ![alt text][user-space-img-6]